jdpmk/abstract-interpretation/README.md

 The invariant above passes, proving that x is nonzero before the division is performed.

-Note that this domain is not always completely precise.
+Note that this domain is cannot always be 100% precise.
 Consider the following program, equivalent to the program above:

 ```
 x := input();
 if x > 0 then
-    a := x * 3;
+    a := x * 5;
     x := x - a;
 else
     if x < 0 then
-        b := x * 6;
+        b := x * 9;
         x := x - b;
     else
         x := 1;